Slimm6/Google-Calendar-Manager/README.md

 The script runs automatically every hour.
 In the case of technical difficulties or when you wish to update the Google Calendar instantly, Go into **Extensions then go into the App Script.** Then click run.
 This will make the Google calendar Update.
 If you also wish to see the log of what has been added or removed, you can go to the **Executions** section on the side-bar of the App Script section.
 There, you can see the log of what has been added and deleted from the calendar.

-If you have any questions or concerns, please don't hesitate to email **garcia.andre@northeastern.edu** with the subject **Google Calendar Manager Help**
+If you have any questions or concerns, please don't hesitate to email **garcia.andre@northeastern.edu** with the subject **Google Calendar Manager Help.**

 # Set Up
 Get started by copying the following Google Sheet: https://docs.google.com/spreadsheets/d/1zCqHDdnZ2B0cgRPnOD1ce7djkkZdMZ1__bMW8m6_mWg/edit?usp=sharing